SwedbankPay/developer.swedbankpay.com/_includes/callback.md

 mainly a fail-safe feature, we strongly advice that it is not your primary mean of checking for payment updates." %}

-When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update. **If you have callback enabled**, providing a `callbackUrl` in `POST` requests is **mandatory**.
+When a change or update from the back-end system is made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update. **If you have callback enabled**, providing a `callbackUrl` in `POST` requests is **mandatory**.
 Do **not** include this parameter in your